 The states are ranked by the highest current unemployment rate.
-Alaska, at 6.8%, had the highest state unemployment rate.
-Note that the lowest unemployment rate in Alaska was 6.3%, so this is pretty close to the all time low.
+Alaska, at 7.3%, had the highest state unemployment rate.

 The second graph shows the number of states (and D.C.) with unemployment rates at or above certain levels since January 2006.
 At the worst of the employment recession, there were 11 states with an unemployment rate at or above 11% (red).

 Currently one state, Alaska, has an unemployment rate at or above 7% (light blue); And only Alaska is above 6% (dark blue).